troglobit/uftpd/README.md

 That being said, a lot of care has been taken to lock down and secure uftpd by default.
-So, if you refrain from symlinking stuff from your home directory and carefully set up strict permissions on that directory, then uftpd is likely as secure as any other FTP/TFTP server.
+So, if you refrain from symlinking stuff from your home directory and take care to set up strict permissions, then uftpd is likely as secure as any other FTP/TFTP server.

 Download